-We have a contiguous seasonal snow cover in winter and early spring, and in central and western China large areas are partly covered by thin and patchy seasonal snow.
+We uch of northeastern China has a contiguous seasonal snow cover in winter and early spring, and in central and western China large areas are partly covered by thin and patchy seasonal snow.
 The albedo of snow is therefore a primary determinant of the climate of these regions.